juditnovak/airflow-provider-nomad/docs/html/stable/_sources/nomad_executor.rst.txt

 ``default_job_template``: A custom HCL or JSON template to be used for job submission instead of the in-built defaults.
 See the `Job submission template`_ section.

+``default_docker_image``: In case not a whole template, but only the default Docker image is to be specified

 ``alloc_pending_timeout``: How long to wait (in seconds) before failing a task pending with failed Nomad allocations.
 See `Job execution`_ for more information.

 ``secure``: Whether TLS is enabled.